maulana-m/spotlight-segment/README.md

 # Spotlight segment

 Spotlight Segment is an application that automatically identifies and extracts 'spotlight segments' from YouTube videos, providing you with a timeline of key moments.
 It leverages the power of Large Language Model (LLM) to understand video content and pinpoint the most relevant sections.
+A key feature is its multilingual output capability – you can receive the timeline and segment descriptions in a language of your choice, regardless of the video's original language.

 ## Getting Started